Cart 0

 Dr. Ming Wu,President

-Ming Wu, Ph.D is a doctor of Chinese Medicine and a 20th generation practitioner of Fengyeng Taoist Chinese Medicine – the only one teaching in the United States.
-He is also a Master Qi Gong and Tai Chi practitioner.
+Ming Jie Wu, Ph.D., is a doctor of Chinese Medicine and a 20th-generation Fengyang Taoist Chinese Medicine practitioner, the only one teaching in the United States.
+He is also a highly accomplished Master Qi Gong and Tai Chi practitioner with over 40 years of experience studying and teaching in China and the United States.
+His book “The Tao Within “ 12/04/2023 Published by Balboa Press-A Division of Hay House.

 joey Wu.jpg